marrow/WebCore/docs/source/core/basic/installation.rst

 This document provides several methods of installing WebCore; the method you choose will depend on your level of experience and platform.

 We recommend installing WebCore into a virtual environment which will prevent any interference with your system's installed packages and won't unknowingly upgrade any Python libraries that your system needs.
+The bootstrap script (the preferred installation method) will create a virtual environment for you automatically.

 If you want to build packages of WebCore for your system please send an email to webcore-devel@webcore.org.

 .. contents:: Table of Contents
+   :depth: 2
+   :local:

 Prerequisites
 =============

   1. Python 2.5
-  2. Setuptools
+  2. application dependancies

+If you prefer to install WebCore manually, you will additionally require:

+  1. distribute
-  3. virtualenv
+  2. virtualenv
-  4. Application dependancies

 Python
 ------